-Hike the Sweetwater Creek White Trail and Red Trail, a scenic 4-mile loop to Civil War mill ruins, a tumbling creek and quiet meadows at Georgia's Sweetwater Creek State Park just east of Atlanta.
+Hike the Sweetwater Creek White Trail and Red Trail, a scenic 4-mile loop to Civil War mill ruins, a tumbling creek and quiet meadows at Georgia’s Sweetwater Creek State Park just west of Atlanta.

 Tumbling whitewater.
 Rocky bluffs.
 Wide vistas.
 Civil War mill ruins.
 There’s a whole lot of outdoor beauty to be found at Sweetwater Creek State Park – at mere miles from Atlanta, this Georgia State Park offers some of the metro area’s best hiking and running trails.